What does a Myrtle Beach Home Inspector look for?

 The drainage system in a home is pretty straight forward, waste goes down hill get paid on Friday.
 The most important thing is proper connections, flow path of least resistance, and proper venting and trapping to ensure sewer gases do not back up into the house.
 Proper venting allows gravity to force waste out of the home through a series of drainage piping installed by licensed professionals.
 A few things that your Myrtle Beach Home Inspector will look for regarding drainage and venting are the following.

 Water pressure in the home should be between 45 and 60 psi and if pressure exceeds 70 psi it could damage pipe connections and plumbing fixtures.
-The pressure system of the home is very important because too many fixtures with insufficient water pressure can result in fixtures providing very little or no pressure.
+The pressure system of the home is very important.
+Too many fixtures with insufficient water pressure can result in fixtures providing very little or no pressure.
 That being said plumbing fixtures, and valve connections are commonly compromised due to excessive pressure, use or corrosion.
-Here are a few things to look for;
+Here are a few things to look for:

 This is your water meter.

-Below are pretty straight forward examples of what your inspector will be looking for when inspecting basins in the home.
-Again all plumbing fixtures have the same basic principles so, check to make sure there is a P-trap, hot and cold water shut off valves open and close, faucet and counter top are mounted correctly and nothing is leaking.
+Below are pretty straight forward examples of what your inspector will look for when inspecting basins in the home.
+Again all plumbing fixtures have the same basic principles so – check to make sure there is a P-trap, hot and cold water shut off valves open and close, faucet and counter top are mounted correctly and nothing is leaking.

 Bath Tub & Shower